owenjklan/nfq2pcap/README.md

 # nfq2pcap
 Network utility to read packets from an NFQUEUE and write them to a pcap file.
 Currently only supports the "raw" Data Link types, meaning raw IPv4 or IPv6 packets are the only supported output file formats.
 IPv4 is the default.
+Note that despite the name, the Pcap libraries are not required to run!

 ## Example iptables rules for testing
 For packets coming from www.example.com: